We Are Wanderers Compass

 I was not entirely on board, and his idea stayed on the back burner.

 Interested in how to start a blog?
 Learn more about us and our blogging journey here.

 The adventures continued

 But we persisted and remained determined.
-It was about us making a dream a reality, quitting was not an option.
+It was about us making a dream a reality; quitting was not an option.

 Best laid plans

 At first, we were unsure how to proceed with the blog, but we were confident that moving ahead was important.
 Once people could venture out again into this beautiful and fascinating world, they would need the inspiration and tools to do so.
-There was also a whole industry that will need to rebuild when that time comes, and because of that, we could play a role in making that possible.
+There is also a whole industry that would need to rebuild when that time comes, and because of that, we could play a role in making that possible.
 Therefore we tried to make the most of this time in lockdown to learn more about the ins and out of travel blogging and build our Wanderers Compass brand.